-- (1) The jurisdiction of the court under Alberta law to award or vary child support continues in effect unless and until the court makes an order with respect to child support in a divorce proceeding under the Divorce Act (Canada). - (2) The court with jurisdiction in a divorce proceeding under the DivorceAct (Canada) may determine the amount of arrears owing under a child support order granted under provincial law and make an order respecting that amount at the same time as it makes an order under the Divorce Act (Canada).
+- (1) The jurisdiction of the court under Alberta law to award or vary child support continues in effect unless and until the court makes an order with respect to child support in a divorce proceeding under the Divorce Act (Canada). - (2) The court with jurisdiction in a divorce proceeding under the Divorce Act (Canada) may determine the amount of arrears owing under a child support order granted under provincial law and make an order respecting that amount at the same time as it makes an order under the Divorce Act (Canada). - (3) If a marriage is terminated by divorce or judgment of nullity and no order with respect to spousal support is made in the divorce or nullity proceedings, an order for support made under provincial law continues in force according to its terms, as does the jurisdiction of the Court under provincial law.